 Right click on Project >> New > Package as shown in the below picture:

-Enter package name and hit Finish button.
+Enter the package name and hit the Finish button.

-Advantages of packages:
+Advantages of Java Packages

-Using and Importing a package
+Using and Importing a Package

 The import keyword is used to access the package from outside.